shadowbanks/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit -- Display the contents list of a current working dir 2-bring_me_home -- Change to /home dir
-3-listfiles -- Display list of contents in current dir in long format
+3-listfiles -- Display list of contents in current dir in long format 4-listmorefiles -- Display all contect of a dir including hidden files in long format